quaoz/minecraft-stuff/Mod Recommendations.md

 Optifine is notorious for causing incompatibilities which are a pain for mod developers to fix as it is a closed source project.
 Optifine basically works by overwriting vanilla code when the game starts, this is a very invasive approach which can cause all kinds of problems when other mods try to interact with the game.

+A better explaination of why optifine = bad is on the Iris readme [here](https://github.com/IrisShaders/Iris#why-not-optifabric--optifine).

 ---

 ## The Mod List: